How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Minimax regret and optimal decision rules

+meaning the experiment is stopped when the difference in average outcomes multiplied by the duration $t$ exceeds $(\sigma_{1}+\sigma_{0})\gamma^{*}$.
+Furthermore, from the definition of $\tau^{*}$ and (\ref{eq:evolution=000020of=000020rho}), we can infer that earlier stopping is indicative of larger reward gaps $\mu_{1}-\mu_{0}$, with the average length of the experiment being longest when $\mu_{1}-\mu_{0}=0$.

-The stationarity of $\tau^{*}$ is in sharp contrast to the properties of the optimal stopping time under Bayes regret with normal priors.
-There, the optimal stopping time is time dependent \citep{fudenberg2018speed,liang2022dynamically}.
-The following intuition, adapted from \citet{fudenberg2018speed}, helps understand the difference: Suppose that $\rho(t)\approx0$ for some large $t$.
-Under a normal prior, this is likely because $\mu_{1}-\mu_{0}$ is close to $0$, in which case there is no significant difference between the treatments and the DM should terminate the experiment straightaway.
-On the other hand, the least favorable prior under minimax regret has a two point support, and under this prior, $\rho(t)\approx0$ would be interpreted as noise, so the DM should proceed henceforth as if starting the experiment from scratch.
-Thus, the qualitative properties of the stopping time are very different depending on the prior.
-The above intuition also suggests that the relation between $\mu_{1}-\mu_{0}$ and stopping times is more complicated under normal priors, and not monotone as is the case under minimax regret.
+In contrast, \citet{fudenberg2018speed} show that when $\sigma_{1}=\sigma_{0}$, the Bayes optimal stopping time under the independent Gaussian prior $\bm{\mu}\sim\mathcal{N}(0,\varsigma)\times\mathcal{N}(0,\varsigma)$ has the form $\tau_{\textrm{Bayes}}=\mathbb{I}\left\{ \vert\rho(t)\vert\ge b^{*}(t;c,\sigma_{1},\varsigma)\right\} $, where the threshold $b^{*}(t;\cdot)$ is now time-varying.
+The following intuition, adapted from \citet{fudenberg2018speed}, helps explain the difference: Suppose that $\rho(t)\approx0$ for some large $t$.
+Under the Gaussian prior, this likely indicates that $\mu_{1}-\mu_{0}$ is close to $0$, suggesting no significant difference between the treatments, so the DM should terminate the experiment straightaway.
+Conversely, under the least-favorable prior $p_{\Delta^{*}}$, which has a two-point support, $\rho(t)\approx0$ would be interpreted as noise, so the DM should proceed henceforth as if starting the experiment from scratch.
+Thus, the properties of the stopping time are very different depending on the prior.
+The above intuition also suggests that the relation between $\mu_{1}-\mu_{0}$ and stopping times is more complicated under Gaussian priors, and not monotone as under minimax regret.

-The stopping time, $\tau^{*}$, induces a specific probability of mis-identification of the optimal treatment under the least favorable prior.
-By Lemmas \ref{Lemma 2} and \ref{Lemma 3}, this probability is
+The stopping time, $\tau^{*}$, induces a specific probability of mis-identification of the optimal treatment under the least-favorable prior.
+By Lemmas \ref{Lemma=0000202} and \ref{Lemma=0000203}, this probability is

 Interestingly, $\alpha^{*}$ is independent of the model parameters $c,\sigma_{1},\sigma_{0}$.
-This is because the least favorable prior adjusts the reward gap in response to these quantities.
+This is because the least-favorable prior adjusts the reward gap in response to these quantities.